Vis4Sense/student-projects/2024-2025/Ningbo Wei/README.md

 - access the content of each tabs on the browser
 - extract both text and images, but need to clean those advertesment if necessary
 - show the info of this tab(title, low-image) on the user interface, and link this group of info with the previous tab's info

+### 2.5 built a backend and a front end
+- user need to open this throug http8080....
+- **why built a new backend and frontend instead of using chrom extention?**
+    - more flexibility and extentionable.
+    - It is easier to use api form python comparing to javascripts
+    - But still require to built a google extention to gain the user's info

 ###  3. use Large Lanuage Model, summerise the tab and groups tabs with similar/related info
 - first needs to find a proper LLM api